-When Istanbul’s summer heat rises and the asphalt holds it like an oven, it’s the perfect time to take a break from sightseeing.
-Find a café and watch for şerbet on the menu – a classic Turkish drink.
-Several varieties may appear in shades of rose, yellow, and deep red.
-Pick one and savor its sweet, spicy, floral flavors.
+When Istanbul’s summer heat rises and the asphalt holds it like an oven, it is the perfect time to take a break from sightseeing.
+Find a café and look for şerbet on the menu – a classic Turkish drink that remains a staple in 2026.
+Several varieties appear in vibrant shades of rose, yellow, and deep red.
+Pick one and savor its sweet, spicy, and floral flavors.

 Bowl of red raspberry sorbet scoops next to a pitcher and two glasses of a traditional Eastern sherbet drink with herbs and fruit